BrunoUemura/NPS-NLW04/README.md

 Here's the list of prerequisites you need to follow before the setup of these applications.

-You can follow the steps on the link bellow:
+You can follow the steps on the following link:
 [Installation](https://www.notion.so/Instala-o-das-ferramentas-1c09af201b4b49c5bf1678842a96d9ab)

 - Install Node.js latest LTS version